Skip to main content

 Does baking soda remove detergent stains?

 Baking soda can be quite effective at removing detergent stains from clothes because it works as a mild abrasive and has alkaline properties.
-It's one of the best secret ingredients for laundry because it breaks down and lifts a variety of stains, including detergent residue.
+It's one of the best ingredients for laundry because it breaks down and lifts a variety of stains, including detergent residue.
 Here's how to address the stain with baking soda.

 Step 1: Locate the areas on the clothes where the detergent stains are visible.